 Now let’s get back to your WordPress dashboard.
 We will re-visit Google Authenticator app once we are done with the setup on the WordPress end.

 In the WordPress menu, click on Users » Your Profile.
 You will see Google Authenticator Settings there.

 Active – If you check this box, then it means that your blog is now going to use Google Authenticator.
 (Check this box once you are done with the entire setup)

 Description and Secret Key – These options are pretty self explanatory.
 The description will act as your account name in the Google Authenticator app.
 The secret key is needed if you are not using the QR code.
 Note: When using iPhone, you can’t spaces in your description.
-Because in the above screenshot we have a space in our description “WPBeginner Blog”, we will have to use the key to enter the information in our application manually.
-The QR code will not work.
-If you want to just scan the QR code, then you have to make your description without spaces like this “WPBeginnerBlog”.
+If you do add spaces, then the QR code may not work and you will need to use the key to enter the information in our application manually.

 Enable App Password – You need this only if you are using XML-RPC (remote publishing) on your blog.
 This means WordPress iOS app, or Windows Live Writer.
 Remember, that enabling that will decrease your overall login security, but if you really like using remote publishing, then keep on using it.
 Just enable this option and set an application password.